bacherfl/keptn-hackfest2019/README.md

   - `perfspec_dynatrace.json`
   - `perfspec_prometheus.json`

 In this workshop we will be using Dynatrace to retrieve metrics.
 Thus, to enable the Dynatrace quality gates, please rename `perfspec_dynatrace.json` to `perfspec.json`, and commit/push your changes to the repository.
-To do so, either execute the following commands on your bastion host, or rename the file directly within the GitHub UI.
+To do so, either execute the following commands on your machine, or rename the file directly within the GitHub UI.

 ```
 cd ~/respositories/carts